 Radical mycologists and poets offer ruminations on rot as sustenance for growth.
 Lecture-experiments draw from metaphors of the mushroom: the fleshy spore-bearing fruiting body of a fungus that troubles the distinction between singular and collective.
-Accompanied by a sound installation.

 William Padilla Brown / Tiny intricate things